 Every region in Germany has its own local union.
-Prof. Alexander Auer, MPI für Kohlenforschung (former group leader at MPI CEC), is the chariman of the local GDCh union of the Ruhr area.
-Regularly, the CEC organizes colloquia for its members, and invites renowned speakers from Germany or abroad.
+Prof. Alexander Auer, MPI für Kohlenforschung (former group leader at MPI CEC), is the chairman of the local GDCh union of the Ruhr area.
+Regularly, the GDCh organizes colloquia for its members, and invites renowned speakers from Germany or abroad.

 Kopernikus-Projects for the Energy Revolution